pycontribs/pyrax/docs/context_objects.md

     server_clt = syd_svcs.compute.client
     db_clt = syd_svcs.database.client

 Note that the context object _must_ be authenticated before you attempt to access it using dot notation as described here.
 If the context has not been authenticated, a **`NotAuthenticated`** exception is raised.
+Also, regions containing periods in their name will not work as shortcuts, since those periods are interpreted by Python as object dot notation.
+If you're working with a region such as "**region-a.geo-1**", which is one of HP Cloud's regions, you will have to use standard dict syntax to access it:

+    compute_client = ctx.compute["region-a.geo-1"].client